I’ll never forget the time I superglued my hand to my desk.

 There are lots of low tech and high tech ways to create tactile graphics.
 Some ways are more costly than others.
 But I can guarantee they are all less painful than yanking your hand off of a surface to which it has been superglued.

-Firebird is a free download from Enabling Technologies.
+Firebird is a free download from APH under the PageBlaster page.
 It can be used with the Romeo 60, Juliet 120, and Phoenix embossers. if you are interested please see my previous post on the Juliet 120 embosser.

 When you first open Firebird, you will see this screen.

 Menu Bar: This is a standard menu bar with drop-down menus.
 As with most programs, you can access this toolbar by using the Alt key.
-Within these menus, you can adjust page size, access image tools and filters, and
+Within these menus, you can adjust page size, and access image tools and filters.

 Uploaded Image Area: Once you upload an image, Firebird will display it in the large area on the left side of the screen